rockstor/rockstor-website/content/solutions/customizable-btrfs-nas-storage-platform.md

 {{< ps phrase="Custom Installer" >}}
 ## Problem
-I/We need more than what Rocksor is; an appliance approach is fine for the majority of cases but not for us.
+I/We need more than what Rockstor is; an appliance approach is fine for the majority of cases but not for us.

 ## Solution
 If you can do it on an up-to-date openSUSE Leap you can do it on Rockstor.